goschtl/zope/z3c.hashedresource/trunk/src/z3c/hashedresource/README.txt

 to restart the server after changing resource files (else browsers will still see the old URL unchanged and use their outdated cached versions of the files).

+To use this package, include its configure.zcml and use `z3c.hashedresource.interfaces.IHashedResourceSkin` or a skin that inherits from it.